 Sports: Larry Ham was born and raised in Southern California, and moved to the Central Valley in 1982.
 He has worked in radio in the Reedley/Dinuba area for 24 years, broadcasting local high school sports throughout that time and, for the past 15 years, Reedley College Football games as well — first for the KRDU radio station and now on the internet.

-Food, Going Green & Travel: Margaret Mendel was born in San Jose and has a Master’s degree in Counseling from the University of San Francisco & a Master’s of Fine Arts in Writing from Sarah Lawrence College.
+Food, Going Green, Travel & Photography: Margaret Mendel was born in San Jose and has a Master’s degree in Counseling from the University of San Francisco & a Master’s of Fine Arts in Writing from Sarah Lawrence College.
 Currently residing in New York, she has had several short stories and articles published.

 Food: Alicia Lieu grew up in Cupertino, California.
 She has Master’s Degree in Music Composition from the San Francisco Conservatory of Music and Bachelor of Art from UC Santa Barbara.
 A New Yorker with the heart of a Californian, she currently resides in Queens, NY and blogs about food in Jackson Heights